 Flatulence is the result of gasses that accumulate in the digestive tract.
 These gasses typically get there in one of the following ways:

-- Swallowing excessive amounts of air (especially from "wolfing down" food) can cause excessive amounts of gas.
-Remember, what goes in must come out.
+- Swallowing excessive amounts of air can cause excessive amounts of gas.
+This often happens when dogs "gulp down" their food and eat too quickly).
+Remember: what goes in must come out.
 If your dog does not burp out swallowed air, it will come out the other end.
 However, flatulence from swallowed air does not usually have a strong odor.

 - The normal process of digestion produces gasses in the intestinal tract.
-Foul-smelling gas is often caused by bacteria in the colon that aids in digestion of foods that were not completely digested in the stomach and small intestines.
+Foul-smelling gas is often caused by bacteria in the colon that aids in the digestion of foods that were not completely digested in the stomach and small intestines.
+This is common with dietary indiscretion (like getting into the trash or eating something found outdoors).

 How to Decrease Flatulence in Dogs